 - Advanced Visualization: Many Phaco Emulsifier machines are equipped with advanced imaging and visualization systems, such as integrated microscope and video systems.
 These features enable surgeons to have a clear view of the surgical site and enhance their precision during the procedure.

 Phacoemulsification has become the standard technique for cataract surgery due to its effectiveness, safety, and shorter recovery time compared to traditional methods.
 The Phaco Emulsifier machine plays a crucial role in facilitating this surgical technique by providing surgeons with the necessary tools and technology to perform the procedure with precision and efficiency.

 It is important to note that the operation of a Phaco Emulsifier machine requires specialized training and expertise.
 Only qualified ophthalmic surgeons should operate the machine and perform phacoemulsification procedures.

-Cataract surgery is a procedure to remove natural but damaged cloudy lens or cataract from the eye to improve vision.
+Cataract surgery is a procedure to remove natural but damaged cloudy lenses or cataracts from the eye to improve vision.
 To successfully conduct the Phacoemulsification surgery generally an ultrasonic device is used.

-Intended use: The device is used to emulsify the cataract by ultrasonic vibrations of a phaco tip or needle that is inserted into the anterior chamber of the eye.
-Through irrigation of BSS and aspiration of emulsified lens pieces in a fluidic circuit, the devices removes the cataract progressively.
-The surgery duration will come under transient classification of less than 60 minutes.
+Intended use: The Phaco Emulsifier device is used to emulsify the cataract by ultrasonic vibrations of a Phaco tip or needle that is inserted into the anterior chamber of the eye.
+Through irrigation of BSS and aspiration of emulsified lens pieces in a fluidic circuit, the devices remove the cataract progressively.
+The surgery duration will come under the transient classification of fewer than 60 minutes.
 The product also integrates a vitrectomy cutter and a diathermy probe for coagulation to halt bleeding.